Microvolunteering – Changing The World In Just Your Pyjamas!

 All in all then, if you really want to be a super hero and change the world via microvolunteering you”ll need an outfit that shows off your new persona – no wearing of pants on the outside of your tights for this one – just a trusty pair of pyjamas will do here!
 Go forth and microvolunteer!

-Article first published on i-volunteer by Help From Home in January, 2010.
+Article first published on i-volunteer (now known as ivo) by Help From Home in January, 2010.